 “Behold, thou hast driven me out this day from the face of the earth; and from thy face shall I be hid; and I shall be a fugitive and a vagabond in the earth; and it shall come to pass, that every one that findeth me shall slay me.”– Genesis 4:14 (KJV)

-“God, you’ve thrown me out of the land and out of your presence; I’m a lowly fugitive, wandering the earth.
-Anyone who comes across me may well kill me!”– Genesis 4:14 (MSG)
+“You have thrown me off the land and away from your presence; I’m a homeless wanderer.
+Anyone who finds me will kill me!”– Genesis 4:14 (MSG)

 What Does Genesis 4:14 Mean?